chrisj-la/Miscellaneous/README.md

 ### Review report

-After every conversion run (unless `--dry-run` is used), the script generates a `conversion_review_report.txt` file in the same directory as the script itself.
-This report contains two sections:
+After every conversion run (unless `--dry-run` is used), the script generates a `conversion_report.txt` in the output directory (or the input file's directory for single-file mode).
+This report contains three sections:

+1. **Summary with dialect breakdown** — overall counts plus per-dialect statistics (e.g. how many Impala→Trino vs Hive→Presto files, flags, and UDFs in each).
-1. **Conversion flags** — items requiring manual attention, with line numbers and categories.
+2. **Conversion flags** — items requiring manual attention, with line numbers and categories.
-2. **User-defined functions** — a consolidated list of every function call not recognized as a built-in, with file locations and occurrence counts.
+3. **User-defined functions** — a consolidated list of every function call not recognized as a built-in, with file locations and occurrence counts.

 Flag categories: